Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Introduction

 The IsoDAR target design presented in Ref.~\cite{Bungau_2019} and updated in Ref.~\cite{alonsoIsoDARYemilabReport2022} has been redesigned, as shown in Figure~\ref{fig:target}.

 At the vacuum interface, the proton beam impinges on a 3~mm thick hemispherical beryllium shell.
-Behind it lie two more concentric, 3~mm thick, beryllium shells separated by 2~mm deep channels of heavy water.
+Behind it lie two more concentric, 3~mm thick, beryllium shells separated by 7~mm deep channels of heavy water, pumped and cooled by a remote external circulator.
 Finally, the centre is comprised of a solid beryllium block.
-Full details, including strategies to avoid stopping of protons in beryllium layers of the target, which is known to lead to embrittlement because of poor solubility of hydrogen in beryllium~\cite{Rinckel_2012}, are given in an upcoming publication on the mechanical design and fluid dynamics of the target and cooling.
+The design contains 480 kg of ${}^7{\rm Li}$ and 1437 kg of Be in the sleeve, another 44.5 kg of Be in the target, and 18.65 kg of heavy water.
+Full details, including strategies to avoid stopping of protons in beryllium layers of the target, which is known to lead to embrittlement because of poor solubility of hydrogen in beryllium~\cite{Rinckel_2012}, will be given in a projected future publication on the mechanical design and fluid dynamics of the target and cooling.

 The cylindrical Li/Be sleeve of the previous design has been replaced by a (roughly) spherical section, as shown in Figure~\ref{fig:sleeve}, following the optimisation analysis developed in~\cite{Bungau_2019}.